 Where did meatloaf get such a bad reputation?
 It’s AMAZING!
 It’s like a big fluffy meatball or burger without the bun.
 Comfort food at its finest.
 What’s not to like?
 On its own, with ketchup, in a sandwich, with gravy… there are so many possibilities for such a simple supper.

 And when the meatloaf is made mini, it’s extra amazing.
 Why?

-- They are extremely quick and easy- with only 5 minutes of prep time (!!!!!!!!!!!!!!!)
+- They are extremely quick and easy to assemble- with only about 10 minutes of prep time.